Edgeview’s New Foundations Pricing

-Based on the Discovery Workshop’s report and the leadership’s aspirations to affect lasting and change we use a palette of corporate culture work practices, productivity practises & tools, new sales processes, business strategy and tactics to achieve the desired outcomes.
+Based on the Discovery Workshop’s report and Road Map and the leadership’s team’s aspirations to affect lasting change we use a palette of corporate culture, new work practices, productivity

 The Discovery Workshop

-The report is the first step in the client’s journey to improved productivity, growth and profits – providing a detailed analysis on the following key pillars:
+The Report is the first step in the client’s journey to improved productivity, growth and profits – providing a detailed analysis of the following key pillars:

 - Corporate Culture,